 Fried Asparagus Tips with Lemon Juice and Lemon Zest

-This simple and amazingly delicious recipe for Pan-Fried Asparagus Tips with Lemon Juice and Lemon Zest has only three ingredients and it’s a perfect side dish!
+This simple delicious recipe for Fried Asparagus Tips with Lemon Juice and Lemon Zest has only three ingredients and it’s a perfect side dish!
 And if you’ve never tried fried asparagus before you’re going to love how absolutely easy it is!

 Every spring I look forward to the arrival of low-priced asparagus in the grocery store.
 Take a peek at my Asparagus Recipes and you can tell I love asparagus!
 I’m also a fan of the “less is more” approach when it comes to cooking asparagus as a side dish, because it doesnt take much fussing to make asparagus taste amazing.